chardonarthur/piezoelecenergyhaversting/README.md

 - Henri Baudry
 - Arthur Chardon

-## How to Contribute
+## How to learn more

-If you are interested in contributing to this project, feel free to reach out to the project leads.
+A pdf file redacted in french aims to present in details the way piezoelectric devices can be used as energy collector : [Report Piezoelectric Project](LICENSE)

 ## License